 Travelling with a cat requires preparation no matter how far you’re travelling, how long you’ll be away or whether you’ll travel by car, train, bus or plane.
-If you’re going abroad with your cat, you also need to know what rules apply in the country you’re travelling to, around what vaccinations your cat has to have, for example.
+If you’re going abroad with your cat, you also need to know what rules apply to your cat in the destination country, especially involving vaccinations.

 TRAVELLING WITH A CAT – THINGS TO THINK ABOUT BEFORE YOUR TRIP

 Cats are sensitive to change, and taking your cat on holiday or a longer trip isn’t always a good idea.
 Your cat’s wellbeing should always come first.
 If you don’t think your cat will enjoy a change of environment, it’s best just to leave it where it feels safe.

 Cats can’t fend for themselves, so you can’t leave the cat alone when you go on holiday.
 There are rules for how long a cat can be left unattended – and that’s to do with its need for social contact, not just food and water.

 When travelling abroad with a cat, you should keep in mind that each country has its own import rules and vaccination requirements.
 Also, it takes time for vaccinations to provide adequate protection, so make sure to plan well in advance.

 Travelling with a cat within the EU is relatively easy.
 All EU countries require that the cat has a valid vaccination against rabies, that it’s microchipped (an ear tattoo only works for travel within Sweden), and that it has a valid EU pet passport.
 If your cat meets all the requirements, your vet can issue you an EU cat passport.
 On top of that, there are specific rules for countries where the dwarf fox tapeworm is common.

 Complete rules for travelling abroad with a cat can always be found on the Swedish Board of Agriculture’s website.